benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 For backwards compatibility with older mail clients, step 1.2. should also be implemented.

-## Config location for domain hosters
+## Configuration location for domain hosters

 For mail providers which host entire domains for their business customers, the same URL as listed in the previous section is